Canonical form

 In computer science, and more specifically in computer algebra, when representing mathematical objects in a computer, there are usually many different ways to represent the same object.
 In this context, a canonical form is a representation such that every object has a unique representation (with canonicalization being the process through which a representation is put into its canonical form).
 Thus, the equality of two objects can easily be tested by testing the equality of their canonical forms.

-Despite this advantage, canonical forms frequently depend on arbitrary choices (like ordering the variables), which introduce difficulties for testing the equality of two objects resulting on independent computations.
+Despite this advantage, canonical forms frequently depend on arbitrary choices (like ordering the variables), which introduce difficulties for testing the equality of two objects resulting in independent computations.
 Therefore, in computer algebra, normal form is a weaker notion: A normal form is a representation such that zero is uniquely represented.
 This allows testing for equality by putting the difference of two objects in normal form.

 Canonical form can also mean a differential form that is defined in a natural (canonical) way.